learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 ## Introduction

 So far, we've seen hashes that store values in associated keys.
 In the hashes we've built up until now, each key points to a single value.
-Hashes are very useful, however, because they can be nested within each other.
+However, hashes can also be nested within each other, which is very useful.
 A key in a hash can point to a value that is also a *collection of objects*, i.e. an array or even another hash.
 This is also sometimes referred to as a multidimensional hash.

-As programmers, we strive to write code that models the real-world.
+As programmers, we strive to write code that models the real world.
 The programs we write serve a purpose––whether you're creating a simple command line game or an app to help hospitals manage patient data, our code is designed to do a real job, like run a game or communicate critical information.